mkudzia84/helifx/docs/PIGPIO_SETUP.md

 ## Overview

-The helifx application uses the **pigpiod daemon** for GPIO control.
+The sfxhub application uses the **pigpiod daemon** for GPIO control.
 The daemon must be configured to exclude WM8960 Audio HAT pins (GPIO 2,3,18-21) to allow the kernel I2C and I2S drivers to use those pins for audio.

 **Important:** The installation script automatically handles this configuration.